Table of Contents:

 The misconception is that all marketplaces are aware of the counterfeited brands on their platforms, but that is not quite right.
 It’s barely possible for the marketplaces to know without brands coming to them and reporting the bad listings.

 Marketplaces cannot act on unregistered rights.
 Therefore, it’s imperative that all documentation, authorizations or any other distinguishing factors are provided along with the submission.

 The more brands are reporting bad actors to marketplaces, the more it’s gonna negatively affect their account, and essentially kick them out of the platform.
 By communicating actively with marketplaces, brands are more likely to take down bad product listings as soon as possible.
 Thus, brands and marketplaces should ultimately be looking to work together to ensure good reputation for both sides.

 While combating counterfeiters can be tough, partnering with marketplaces is the best opportunity to zero in on bad actors.
-Leveraging technology and marketplaces’ anti-counterfeiting programs can add ease to the burden for brands.
+Leveraging an intellectual property software and marketplaces’ anti-counterfeiting programs can add ease to the burden for brands.
 It’s also really important that brands stay vigilant and help expose illegitimate product listings so marketplaces can take action immediately.